 10. Learn to take criticism

-"Learning how to take criticism is the toughest part of the job," says, Ed Bolton, design director at Fitch, "Especially when you're proud of your work.
-But without criticism, there's no improvement… "
+"Learning how to take criticism is the toughest part of the job, especially when you're proud of your work" says Bolton.
+"But without criticism, there's no improvement… "

-12. Get paid up front
+11. Get paid up front

 We'll leave the final word to Joe Morris, commercial director at Tonik (opens in new tab): "Take cash up front."
 Brutal, and straight to the point – but in this age of austerity you have to think about getting paid.
 Taking a percentage as down-payment on larger jobs shows that your client is serious about making a commitment.